 4. Net debt and financial ratios - for current and prior year of CP4 and a cumulative total.

 5. Financial performance - for each year of CP4 and a cumulative total.
-This regulatory financial statement will not be covered by the audit opinion for 2011-12 but will be reviewed by the reporters and/or auditors.
+This regulatory financial statement will not be covered by the audit opinion but will be reviewed by the reporters and/or auditors.

 6. Analysis of Income: